gacetta/notes/react-redux.md

 `redux` is a library that helps manage state.

-In other words, it is a store to store the state of the variables in your app.
+In other words, it is a store to store the state of the variables in your app globally.

 ----------------------------------
 ## shortcomings of component state